Dark Enlightenment: History

 Curtis Yarvin is one of the founders of the movement.

 Neo-reactionaries are an informal community of bloggers and political theorists who have been active since the 2000s.
 Steve Sailer and Hans-Hermann Hoppe are contemporary forerunners of the ideology, which is also heavily influenced by the political thought of Thomas Hobbes, Thomas Carlyle, and Julius Evola.
 In 2007 and 2008, software engineer Curtis Yarvin, writing under the pen name Mencius Moldbug, articulated what would develop into Dark Enlightenment thinking.
 Yarvin's theories were elaborated and expanded by philosopher Nick Land, who first coined the term "Dark Enlightenment" in his essay of the same name.

 By mid-2017, NRx had moved to forums such as the Social Matter online forum, the Hestia Society, and Thermidor Magazine.
 In 2021, Yarvin appeared on Fox News' Tucker Carlson Today, where he discussed the United States' withdrawal from Afghanistan and his concept of the 'Cathedral', which he says is the current aggregation of political power and influential institutions that is controlling the country.
-Emerson Brooking, an expert in online extremism, said that “Yarvin escaped the fringe blogosphere because he wrapped deeply anti-American, totalitarian ideas in the language of U.S. start-up culture.”
+Author Gil Duran stated that Yarvin's ideas share similarities with Nazi ideologies "but [have been] updated as rightwing dogma for the blogging age".
+Emerson Brooking, an expert in online extremism, said that "Yarvin escaped the fringe blogosphere because he wrapped deeply anti-American, totalitarian ideas in the language of U.S. start-up culture."

+In February 2026, Curtis Yarvin and Nick Land met for the first time in San Francisco.